liyanant/multi_prop_pred_halide_SEs/ionic_conductivity/README.md

 The ionic conductivity predictions were performed using the classification method.
 The training dataset used is adapted from Kang et al. and contains 328 SE materials<sup>1</sup>.
 The validation dataset contains 1073 Li-based compounds from the Materials Project that satisfied the general screening criteria described in Figure 1 in the main directory README<sup>2</sup>.

+The shortlisted materials from the validation dataset are those predicted to achieve a minimum ionic conductivity of 10<sup>-4</sup> Scm<sup>-1</sup>

 ## References